-Université Paris 6 Pierre et Marie Curie, hosting GDN annual meeting in the iconic premises of the Sorbonne, Paris
+Sorbonne Université, akap Université Paris 6 Pierre et Marie Curie, hosted the 7th GDN annual meeting

-France had long been already on the GDN wish list of countries to get involved in the Groningen Declaration, and at our second meeting, in 2013 in Beijing, we were very happy that Mariana Losada stepped in on a shared keynote.
+France had long been on the GDN wish list of countries to get involved in the Groningen Declaration, and it was therefore that we gladly offered Mariana Losada, then International Relations Director at AMUE, to provide a keynote address in a shared keynote.
 Since then, the GDN Office has patiently been collecting a list of interested French stakeholders.

-When news broke out in January 2016 about the initiative for the establishment of a French Service d’Attestation Numérique des Diplômes – a French Digital Diploma Attestation Service – that interest only grew.
+When news broke out in January 2016 about the initiative for the establishment of a French Service d’Attestation Numérique des Diplômes – a French Digital Diploma Attestation Service – that further sparked our interest.
 With the advent of the new French administration of Emmanuel Macron in 2017, it started to look like the time might have come for France to lead in digitisation in the field of education.
 Some of the items singled out by Macron in his bold Initiative for Europe speech of 26 Sep 2017 are GDN staples: